Information for TAC clients

 Will the TAC pay for telehealth?

-You should stay at home unless you need essential services.
 To help you continue to get the treatment you need, we have introduced temporary funding of telehealth services.

 This means you may be able to have transport accident related medical appointments from home.
 This could be over the phone or by video conferencing.
 Speak to your provider about your options.